gp0710/pass-the-message-project/README.md

 ## Area for Further Development
 I'm still trying to figure out how to get the alert message to disappear after a message is inputted.
+Maybe look to update the style of the form.
+The colors look 'meh.'

 ![Screen Shot 2022-11-30 at 12 16 35 AM](https://user-images.githubusercontent.com/75948442/204713447-d6052e62-a130-4ab0-90d8-8713aa48e2f5.png)